impredicative/gec/README.md

 * **`ls`**: List the name and mount state of all repos in `~/gec/encrypted`.

 ### Repo-specific
-In the commands below, `<repo>` refers to an identical repository name, e.g. "travel", in both GitHub and GitLab.
+In the commands below, `<repo>` refers to an identical repository name, e.g. "travel-us", in both GitHub and GitLab.
 It can be auto-determined if a command is run from its encrypted or decrypted directory, although this is not expected for the `clone` command.
 When it can be auto-determined, to disambiguate a command's arguments that follow, it can alternatively be specified as a period.